Gogoxingxing/lc/leetcode.md

         for (String word : words) {
             hm.put(word, hm.getOrDefault(word, 0) + 1);
         }
+        //if two words have same freq, I will follow the alphabetical order, and that comes first.
         PriorityQueue<Map.Entry<String, Integer>> pq = new PriorityQueue<>((a, b) -> (a.getValue() == b.getValue()) ? b.getKey().compareTo(a.getKey()) : a.getValue() - b.getValue());
         // or max heap , set size to k for(Map.Entry<String, Integer> entry: hm.entrySet()) {